jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 const pile = _inlineScripts.state.sessionState.cards.piles[$1];
 if (!pile)
 {
-	return "No cards flipped.
+	return "Cards not flipped.
 The" +
 		pile_toString($1) + " card-pile was not found.\n\n";
 }
 $2 = ($2 === "all") ? pile.cards.length : (Number($2) || 1);